How to Format Fields in Bulk and Automatically to Ensure Data Consistency

 On the When tab, click Run Now and select which records to apply the change to (you could do All, but if you have a large number of records, you may just want to do a chunk for your preview), then click the Run Now button.

-If the results don't look the way you expected, go back to your filters in Step 1 and functions in Step 2 and try making some adjustments, then preview again.
+If the results don't look as you expected, go back to your filters in Step 1 and functions in Step 2, and try making some adjustments.
+Then, preview again.

 Apply Changes to the CRM

-If everything in your CSV preview looks correct, return to Insycle and move forward with applying the changes to the live CRM data.
+If everything in your CSV preview looks correct, return to Insycle and proceed with applying the changes to the live CRM data.

 Under Step 3, click the Review button again, and this time select Update mode.